menu

 Of important note, Shelter Island Heights - Shelter Island is also a town of artists.
 Shelter Island Heights - Shelter Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Shelter Island Heights - Shelter Island’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 30.56% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 30.56% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Shelter Island Heights - Shelter Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Shelter Island Heights - Shelter Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Do you like to read, write and learn?
 If you move to Shelter Island Heights - Shelter Island, you'll likely find that many of your neighbors like to as well.
 Shelter Island Heights - Shelter Island is one of the more educated communities in America, with a full 60.69% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.